Debris flow monitoring at Chalk Cliffs, CO (2017)

 The USGS and its cooperators have installed debris-flow monitoring equipment in the largest drainage basin at Chalk Cliffs, CO.
 Data collection at this site supports research on the hydrologic factors that control debris-flow initiation, entrainment, and flow dynamics.

-This debris flow took place August 18, 2016.
-The video includes two different views of an instrumented reach of the channel.
+This debris flow took place July 19, 2017.
+The video includes a single view of an instrumented reach of the channel.
 A larger zoomed view is included.